SChernykh/CryptonightR/README.md

 All registers are 32 bit to enable efficient GPU implementation.

 The random sequence changes every block.
 Block height is used as a seed for random number generator.
 This allows CPU/GPU miners to precompile optimized code for each block.
-It also allows to verify optimized code for all future blocks against reference implementation, so it'll be guaranteed safe to use in monero daemon/wallet software.
+It also allows to verify optimized code for all future blocks against reference implementation, so it'll be guaranteed safe to use in Monero daemon/wallet software.

 Reference implementation (variant4 code in the following files):
 - https://github.com/SChernykh/slow_hash_test/blob/CryptonightR/variant4_random_math.h